Day Pitney

-Day Pitney LLP is a U.S. law firm with more than 300 attorneys spread across thirteen offices in six states and the District of Columbia.
-In 2011, Day Pitney ranked 139th on The National Law Journal's list of the 250 largest American law firms.
+Day Pitney LLP is an American law firm with more than 300 attorneys spread across thirteen offices in six states and the District of Columbia.

-The 2016 edition of Chambers USA recognized 46 Day Pitney lawyers and 15 practices as being top ranked in their field.

 History

 Predecessors

 Pitney & Hardin was founded in Newark, New Jersey in 1902, by attorneys John R. Hardin and John Oliver Halstead Pitney, the latter being the brother of Supreme Court justice Mahlon Pitney.
 William J. Brennan Jr., who would later become a Supreme Court justice himself, was hired by the firm, right out of Harvard Law School, in 1931.
 According to Kim Isaac Eisler, in The Last Liberal: Justice William J. Brennan, Jr. and the Decisions That Transformed America, the firm's clients, particularly Phelps Dodge, Western Electric and General Electric, were "some of the most notoriously antilabor corporations in the state of New Jersey."
 Eisler asserted the anti-labor clients he worked for while at Pitney Hardin Ward & Brennan cemented the liberal outlook he would later bring to his Supreme Court opinions.
 In 1999, after several unsuccessful ventures into the New York market, Pitney Hardin LLP "finally established a beachhead in New York" by taking over the intellectual property firm of Kane, Dalsimer, Sullivan and Levy, absorbing eight attorneys and moving into the acquired firm's office space.

 Day & Berry was founded in Hartford, Connecticut in 1919, by attorneys Edward M. Day, Joseph F. Berry, and Lawrence A. Howard.
 In 1922, the firm relocated its offices "to be close to one of its largest clients, Connecticut Bank and Trust" (CBT), and in 1923, the firm combined with a firm headed by Harry W. Reynolds to form Day, Berry & Reynolds.
 By the 1930s, the firm operated under the name, Day, Berry & Howard.
 The firm relocated to Constitution Plaza in 1963, again to stay close to CBT.
 By 1977, Day, Berry & Howard was one of the largest in Connecticut, and established an office in Stamford, Connecticut.
-By 1984, the firm had 120 attorneys and an equal number of staff, at which point it moved its headquarters to City Place I. By the 2000s, Day, Berry & Howard LLP was one of the largest and most profitable firms in New England.
+By 1984, the firm had 120 attorneys and an equal number of staff, at which point it moved its headquarters to City Place I.